ubermanu/migraine/docs/README.md

 # Introduction to Migraine

 Migraine is a task runner oriented on data processing.<br>
-It's a tool to migrate and transform data sources into a certain destination.
+It's a tool to transform and format data streams.

 ## Install